Thursday, September 26, 2024

 Day 5 – Tuesday, July 2, 2024 – Dawson City

 Dawson City is a town of less than 1,500 in the Yukon.
 It feels like you are stepping back in time with the buildings mostly being unchanged from the time of the Klondike Gold Rush in the late 1800s.
 The only paved road is the main highway, the rest are dirt roads and there are boardwalks instead of sidewalks.
 With light rain on and off, we had to be careful to avoid the mud and water holes, especially where the boardwalks were missing.
 We rode the ferry across the Yukon River and at the urging of one of the workers, stepped off so we could say we were at mile marker 0 on the Top of the World Highway.
-We walked around checking out the town and joined our group for a tour of Klondyke Mining Company Dredge No. 4, the largest wooden hulled bucket lined dredge in North America, which was in use 1912-1959.
+We walked around checking out the town and joined our group for a tour of Klondike Mining Company Dredge No. 4, the largest wooden hulled bucket lined dredge in North America, which was in use 1912-1959.

 After dinner, we joined four other members of our tour group at the popular cancan show at Diamond Tooth Gerties Gambling Hall.
 It was fun getting to know other members of our group better.
 With over 20 hours of daylight, we walked around the town a little more before heading back to the hotel.